Nishika2003/Shesafe/README.md

 # Shesafe
-Women Security Application
+Women Security Application,
-Has three urgency levels
+it has three urgency levels.
-Empowers Women
+and the main motive is safety, security and empowerment of women.